DenisBuserski/Git/README.md

     ```
     ![gc-27-2](git-commands/gc-27-2.png)

-    We can see what changes were made to the file, before we pull those changes on our Local repository
+    You can see what changes were made to the file, before you pull those changes on your Local repository.

     ```
     git pull